jfrog/partner-integrations/ServiceNow/JFrog Spoke/README.md

 ## JFrog Platform Steps:

-Before you begin building a workflow using the JFrog Xray Spoke in ServiceNow, you will need to do some initial setup.
+Before you begin building a workflow using the JFrog Spoke in ServiceNow, you will need to do some initial setup.
 To start, you can [watch this installation video here](https://youtu.be/yVUG4MqmGDg) and then follow along with the documentation below.

-**Setup JFrog Xray Spoke with Connection Alias**
+**Setup JFrog Spoke with Connection Alias**

 Most of our actions use the JFrog REST API.
 In order to use it, users must add their credential to the appropriate connection alias: “JFrog Platform Admin” or ID “x_jfro_xray_spoke.JFrog_Platform_Admin”.